The LinkedIn Social Selling Index was created as a formula to quantify how well people have embraced social selling on a scale from 1 to 100.

 Tip: Use the people you may know feature on LinkedIn to grow your network.

 4. Engage with relevant insights and share valuable content on LinkedIn

-Tip: Share and/or like content posted to your company’s LinkedIn page; share content from your company’s blog and/or resource page; and/or share content from these 5 content curation resources.
+Tip: Share and/or like content posted to your company’s LinkedIn page and share content from other sources.

 5. Join groups to connect with the right people on LinkedIn